A lot of people hate doctors.

 2. Big Pharma and Corporate Healthcare

 Some of the hate that gets thrown at doctors comes as a result of association rather than direct cause.
 Working as a bridge between big pharma and the public, there’s accusations of doctors being shills trying to make quick money at the expense of unwitting patients.
-The same is said of the hospital or healthcare machine too.

 A Med Students Response: to hold doctor’s responsible for the industries that run parallel to their role as primary caregivers seems a little unfair.
 Although we can’t be sure if unethical practices are commonplace in big pharma and privatised health (Ben Goldacre’s book Bad Pharma is a recommended read here), to see doctor’s at the center of these problems is an oversimplification of complex problems.